nadavital/portfolio/README.md

 #  Portfolio

-Personal portfolio website with a glass-morphism design, built using React and Vite.
+Personal portfolio website with a glass-morphism design.
+The project now uses Next.js for server-side rendering and improved SEO.